Two Simple Ways To Break Bad Habits

 Maybe you decide to stop dropping f-bombs.
 You make a micro choice to drop that word from your menu of cussing.
 Controlling your language for a set period will give you a sense of personal accomplishment.
 It will reinforce the reality that you do have choice and control over how you present yourself in conversations.

 The Paradoxical method works because it is comical and saturating!
 Increasing the unwanted behavior feels ridiculous and forces you to realize that your actions are generally voluntary.
 Despite what you say, the undesirable behavior is within your control.
 Once you accept that you do have control, you can begin to make the changes that you desire and fix your bad habits.

 When Life Feels Stagnant, Use The Miracle Question To Move Forward

-The Miracle Question Intervention is taken from the therapeutic field of Solution Focused Therapy.
-This type of therapy is designed to be brief and effective with a smaller time investment.
+The Miracle Question Intervention is taken from the therapeutic field of solution-focused therapy.
+This type of therapy is designed to be brief and practical with a smaller time investment.

-It uses the power of imagination and fantasy control to help the client discover what they need to help change their life.
-It is amazing potential to help you break your annoying bad habits!
+It uses the power of imagination and fantasy control to help people discover what they need to help change their life.
+It has amazing potential to help you break your annoying bad habits!